nickazg/TheConstruct/README.md

 A Developer is based off a Generic account so can do everything they can do, however only developers can submit code to projects, audit contracts and peer review other developers.
 Every developer will also have their own rating.
 Developers will need to pass a registration process.

 ### ***Project Admin:***
 Specific to a certain project, an assigned Project Admin is allowed to edit all muteable parameters of the project.
 Only the original Project Admin can add/remove other admins.
+A requirement for a Project Admin is that they pass the KYC process

 # ​​Contract Operations
 ## Definitions: